Do hawks live in Ohio?

 - Usually quiet but on breeding grounds makes falcon-like, repeated ringing calls “kew kew kew kew kew kew kew kew”.

-This small hawk with a long, rectangular tail breeds in coniferous forests and winters in a range of wooded habitats.
-It often attacks small birds at feeders.
+This is the smallest hawk in Ohio, often attacking small birds at bird feeders.
 The Sharp-shinned Hawk gets its name from its thin legs that have angled, “sharp” shins.